Parsing Images

 Note that DSI Studio will obtain spatial parameters from other accessory files including “3dproc” and “reco”, which are stored in the same directory as 2dseq.
 In addition to these two files, the b-table will be obtained from the “method” file, which should be stored in the upper directory.
 Make sure that these files exist and are in the correct relative directories.

-Once the image is loaded, the b-table may need addition flipping (e.g. swap x-y, y-z, or x-z).
+Once the image is loaded, the b-table may need additional flipping (e.g. swap x-y, y-z, or x-z).
 For example, you may need to swap x-y to get the correct result.

 Convert Varian and Agilent FDF Files to SRC Files